 That evening the rains began.
 Ali and the other boys scrambled to protect their stuff.
 They gathered together the backpacks, bags, and mats; hiding them under plastic tarps.
 A few of the boys gathered up the cardboard used for beds and hid it underneath a small shed to keep it dry.
 The once bustling street emptied out as Ali and his friends ran to find shelter on the steps of a nearby warung.

 "If it rains, we don't sleep," Ali said.
 Some nights the rains don't stop and Ali has to spend the entire night standing underneath the warung's small awning, just waiting.

 Yussea came back with a broken umbrella he found on the street.
 He shredded a piece of a plastic into tiny strands, knotting the fabric together at the end of each metal point.

 All around them, daily life in Jakarta, a city of more than 10 million, continued on as normal.
 Jakarta, to most outsiders, is a surprisingly safe place, a sprawling urban megacity that's equal parts grime and glitz where violent crime rates are far less than in the cities of the US.

 But life is different for Ali and the boys of Kebon Sirih.
-Few trust their Indonesian neighbours, preferring instead to keep their distance and maintain as low a profile as possible.
-Ali told me that a few weeks back, one of his friends was stabbed after refusing to move from his spot on the sidewalk.
+Few trust their Indonesian neighbors, preferring instead to keep their distance and maintain as low a profile as possible.
+Ali told me that one of his friends was stabbed after refusing to move from his spot on the sidewalk.
 The boys are often approached at night by older men offering to pay them for sex, Ali explained.
 Each time, the boys politely refuse.